NVISOsecurity/posh-dsc-windows-hardening/README.md

 [CIS Benchmarks - Center for Internet Security](https://www.cisecurity.org/cis-benchmarks/)

 Please note the following exceptions:
-* For some recommended controls in chapter 2.2 (Local Policies: User Rights Assignment), it is not possible to configure some controls due to duplicates.
+* For some controls in chapter 2.2 (Local Policies: User Rights Assignment), some controls are in comment due to duplicates.

-* For the recommended control  18.9.97.2.2 (L2) Ensure 'Allow remote server management through WinRM' is set to 'Disabled', modify to 1 for testing.
+* For control  18.9.97.2.2 (L2) Ensure 'Allow remote server management through WinRM' is set to 'Disabled', modify to 1 for testing.

-* For the recommended control 19.7.40.1 (L1) Ensure 'Always install with elevated privileges' is set to 'Disabled', it is commented out because this is a duplicate of the recommendation control 18.9.85.2 (L1) Ensure 'Always install with elevated privileges' is set to 'Disabled'.
+* For control 19.7.40.1 (L1) Ensure 'Always install with elevated privileges' is set to 'Disabled', it is in comment because this is a duplicate of the recommendation control 18.9.85.2 (L1) Ensure 'Always install with elevated privileges' is set to 'Disabled'.

 ## Azure Security Center Baseline for Windows Server 2016